Akshitaa05/Chatbot/README.md

 ## Let's discuss the programm step by step.
 1. Setting Up Environment <a name="setting-up-environment"></a>

-Create a virtual environment using python -m venv chatbot.
+  Create a virtual environment using
+  '''python
+ python -m venv chatbot.
+'''
-Activate the environment using chatbot\Scripts\activate.
+  Activate the environment using
+  '''python
+  chatbot\Scripts\activate.
+  '''